10 best network monitoring tools: Top picks and insights

 Pros

-• Provides easy to understand stats on your network
+• Provides easy-to-understand stats on your network

 • Displays accurate system metrics with the least amount of CPU resources